activeadmin/activeadmin/docs/13-authorization-adapter.md

 # Authorization Adapter

-ActiveAdmin now offers the ability to define and use your own authorization adapter.
+Active Admin offers the ability to define and use your own authorization adapter.
 If implemented, the '#authorized?' will be called when an action is taken.
 By default, '#authorized?' returns true.

 ## Setting up your own AuthorizationAdapter

-Setting up your own AuthorizationAdapter is easy!
-The following example shows how to set up and tie your authorization adapter class to ActiveAdmin:
+Setting up your own `AuthorizationAdapter` is easy!
+The following example shows how to set up and tie your authorization adapter class to Active Admin:

-module ActiveAdmin
+    # app/models/only_authors_authorization.rb
     class OnlyAuthorsAuthorization < ActiveAdmin::AuthorizationAdapter

         def authorized?(action, subject = nil)
           case subject
-			when Post
-				case action
-				when ActiveAdmin::Authorization::UPDATE,
+          when normalize(Post)

-          ActiveAdmin::Authorization::DESTROY
-					false
+            # Only let the author update and delete posts
+            if action == :update || action == :destroy
+              subject.author == user

+            # If it's not an update or destroy, anyone can view it
             else
               true
             end

-			when ActiveAdmin::Page
-				if subject.name == "No Access"
-					false
           else
             true
           end

-			else
-				true
         end

     end

+In order to hook up `OnlyAuthorsAuthorization` to Active Admin, go to your application's `config/initializers/active_admin.rb` and add/modify the line:

+    config.authorization_adapter = "OnlyAuthorsAuthorization"

+The authorization adapter can also be set without going through config by using the following line:

+Now, whenever a controller action is performed, the `OnlyAuthorsAuthorization`'s `#authorized?` method will be called.

+## Getting Access to the Current User

+From within your authorization adapter, you can call the `#user` method to retrieve the current user.

+    class OnlyAdmins < ActiveAdmin::AuthorizationAdapter

+      def authorized?(action, subject = nil)
+        user.admin?
       end

     end

-In order to tie OnlyAuthorsAuthorization to ActiveAdmin, go to your application's config/initializers/active_admin.rb and add/modify the line:

-config.authorization_adapter = "ActiveAdmin::OnlyAuthorsAuthorization"

-The authorization adapter can also be set without going through config by using the following line:

-ActiveAdmin.application.namespace(:admin).authorization_adapter =
-  OnlyAuthorAuthorization

-Now, whenever a controller action is performed, the OnlyAuthorsAuthorization's '#authorized?' method will be called.

-## Use an Existing Authorization Library
+## Scoping Collections in Authorization Adapters

-Integrating an existing authorization library is even simpler than defining your own.
-The following example lets ActiveAdmin use CanCan's existing authorization library.

-ActiveAdmin::Application.inheritable_setting :cancan_ability_class, "Ability"

-module ActiveAdmin
+`ActiveAdmin::AuthorizationAdapter` also provides a hook method (`#scope_collection`) for the adapter to scope the resource's collection.
+For example, you may want to centralize the scoping:

-	class CanCanAdapter < AuthorizationAdapter
+    class OnlyMyAccount < ActiveAdmin::AuthorizationAdapter

-		def authorized?(action, subject=nil)
+      def authorized?(action, subject = nil)
-			cancan_ability.can?(action, subject)
+        subject.account == user.account
       end

-		def cancan_ability
-			@cancan_ability ||= initialize_cancan_ability
-		end

       def scope_collection(collection)
-			collection.accessible_by(cancan_ability)
+        collection.where(:account_id => user.account_id)
       end

-		private

-		def initialize_cancan_ability
-			ability_class_name = resource.namespace.cancan_ability_class

-			if ability_class_name.is_a?(String)
-				ability_class =
-					ActiveSupport::Dependencies.constantize(ability_class_name)
+    end

+All collections presented on Index Screens will be passed through this method and will be scoped accordingly.

+## Managing Access to Pages

+Pages, just like resources, get authorized also.
+When authorization a page, the subject will be an instance of `ActiveAdmin::Page`.

+    class OnlyDashboard < ActiveAdmin::AuthorizationAdapter
+      def authorized?(action, subject = nil)
+        case subject
+        when ActiveAdmin::Page
+          if action == :read && subject.name == "Dashboard"
+            true
           else
-				ability_class = ability_class_name
+            false
           end

-			ability_class.new(user)
+        else
+          false
         end
       end
     end

-In the case of this example, CanCan would require an Ability class to define access rules.
-The 'user' that is passed into the ability_class' initializer is whatever is returned from the '#current_active_admin_user' method in the controllor.

-## Scoping Collections Using Authorization Libraries
+## Using the CanCan Adapter

-By default, '#scoped_collection' returns the collection passed to it, but, if overridden, allows for the returning of all items in a collection that the calling user has access too.
-If we were using CanCan as our authorization library, we could do the following:
+Sub-classing `ActiveAdmin::AuthorizationAdapter` is fairly low level.
+Many times it's nicer to have a simpler DSL for managing authorization.
+Active Admin provides and adapter out of the box for CanCan.

+To use the CanCan adapter, simply update the configuration in the Active Admin
+initializer:

+    config.authorization_adapter = ActiveAdmin::CanCanAdapter

+By default this will use the ability class named "Ability".
+This can also be changed from the initializer:

+    config.cancan_ability_class = "MyCustomAbility"

+Now you can simply use CanCan the way that you would expect and Active Admin will use it for authorization:

+    # app/models/ability.rb
+    class Ability
+      include CanCan::Ability

-def scope_collection(collection)
+      def intialize(user)
-	collection.accessible_by(cancan_ability)
+        can :manage, Post
+        can :read, User
+        can :manage, User, :id => user.id
+        can :read, ActiveAdmin::Page, :name => "Dashboard"
       end

+    end

+To view more details about the CanCan API, visit https://github.com/ryanb/cancan